Collectively Kids caters for tamariki aged 3 months to five years. Tamariki can attend for full-time or part-time for a minimum of two days per week.

 Planning, Policies, and other information

-Please ask teachers if you have any questions.
+Please ask kaiako if you have any questions.
+We have rigorous planning, documentation and evaluation processes.
 Noticeboards display some information for parents.
 You are also most welcome to look at the operations folder in the parent library, or to access policies via this website.

 Education Programme at Collectively Kids